openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 database, ``edxapp_csmh``, which will coexist alongside the existing ``edxapp`` database.

-EdX included the new database in the migration design to address several requirements.
+EdX designed this change to include a new database to address several requirements.

 * System performance during the actual data migration process.
-*
+* Load balancing between the databases on AWS.
 * The storage capacity of the new ``courseware_studentmodulehistoryextended`` table.

-The software available on the master branch of the edx-platform repository as of 16 March 2016 writes records to this database and table.
+.. ^^ guessing.
+Useful?

-.. ^^ this is really unclear
+The edx-platform repository master branch writes records to this database and table as of TBD.

 .. include:: ../../../links/links.rst